-Based on these characterizations, we discuss when the static and dynamic rankings are inconsistent.
-In addition to the illustrative example, we also apply our welfare rankings to learning under partian bias and under overconfidence, shedding light on the short- and medium-run inefficiencies these biases induce.
+Based on these characterizations, we discuss when the static and dynamic rankings disagree.
+Intuitively, while the static ranking requires that each individual signal is interpreted more accurately, this does not preclude some sequences of signals from being interpreted less accurately.
+Indeed, if misinferences from different signals go in opposite directions, such opposite errors can "cancel out" and lead to better learning efficiency in dynamic settings.
+In addition to the illustrative example above, we also apply our welfare rankings to learning under partisan bias and under overconfidence, shedding light on the short- and medium-run inefficiencies these biases induce.

 In our baseline model, correctly specified Bayesian learning (trivially) weakly dominates all learning biases according to both the static and dynamic welfare rankings.
 However, in the dynamic setting, we identify a unique class of biases, namely the special case of (1) with a constant distortion power c (Phillips and Edwards, 1966), that attains the same learning efficiency as the correctly specified case.
-This result implies that "larger" biases can robustly outperform "smaller" biases in dynamic settings.
+As we discuss, this implies that, in dynamic settings, any Phillips-Edwards bias, no matter how significant, robustly outperforms any other form of bias, even if the latter is vanishingly small.
 Moreover, Section 4.2 considers an extension where the agent not only learns about a payoff-relevant state, but is also uncertain about the signal structure.
-Under such uncertainty, we show that some learning biases strictly outperform correctly specified Bayesian learning according to the dynamic ranking, by speeding up the rate at which the agent learns the true payoff-relevant state.
+Under such uncertainty, we show that some learning biases strictly outperform correctly specified learning according to the dynamic ranking, by speeding up the rate at which the agent learns the true payoff-relevant state.